Smooth Brome

 Cultivation: This robust grass prefers mesic conditions, full or partial sun, and a fertile loam or clay-loam.
 It can spread aggressively.

 Range & Habitat: Smooth Brome is a common grass that occurs in every county of Illinois (see Distribution Map).
 It was introduced as a pasture or forage grass from Eurasia.
-Habitats include pastures, fallow fields, grassy areas along roads, degraded meadows, little-mowed areas of city parks, and waste areas.
-So far, Smooth Brome has not invaded prairies and other native ecosystems to any significant degree.
-However, this could change in the future as this species appears to be more common with each passing year.
+Habitats include railroad prairies, woodland edges, savannas, pastures, fallow fields, grassy areas along roads, weedy meadows, little-mowed areas of city parks, and waste areas.
+Smooth Brome has the capacity to invade native prairies and savannas to a greater extent than other Brome grasses (Bromus spp.) from Eurasia.
+If anything, its population within the state continues to increase.
+This grass is found primarily in degraded natural areas and habitats with a history of human-related disturbance, where it can form dense colonies that exclude other plant species.

 Photographic Location: A grassy area near the lake at Kaufman Park in Champaign, Illinois.

-Comments: The majority of Bromus spp.
-(Brome Grasses) have been introduced from Eurasia (either deliberately or accidentally).
-Many of these species are weedy and aggressive, and Smooth Brome is no exception.
-It can be distinguished from other Brome Grasses by the absence of awns on its spikelets (rarely with awns up to 2 mm. long); almost all other Brome Grasses in Illinois have spikelets with conspicuous awns (greater than 2 mm. long).
-An exception is Bromus catharticus (Rescue Grass), which has been collected only once in Champaign County, Illinois.
+Comments: The majority of brome grasses (Bromus spp.) have been introduced from Eurasia (either deliberately or accidentally).
+Many of these species are weedy and aggressive, and Smooth Brome (Bromus inermis) is no exception.
+It can be distinguished from other brome grasses by the absence of awns on its spikelets (rarely with awns up to 2 mm. long); almost all other brome grasses in Illinois have spikelets with conspicuous awns (greater than 2 mm. long).
+An exception is Rescue Grass (Bromus catharticus), which has been collected only once in Champaign County, Illinois.
 Rescue Grass is occasionally planted in the southern states as a source of winter forage.
-It is an annual grass with leaf blades up to ¼" across.
-In contrast, Smooth Brome is a perennial grass with leaf blades greater than ¼" across.
+It is an annual grass with leaf blades up to ¼" (6 mm.) across.
+In contrast, Smooth Brome is a perennial grass with leaf blades greater than ¼" (6 mm.) across.
 Another common name of Bromus inermis is Hungarian Brome.